-To achieve perfect curls or pin-straight hair, it’s tempting to go overboard with your hot tools.
-But turn the heat up too high (stay under 400 degrees!) or unintentionally run your flat iron over a slightly damp strand of hair, and you may notice a burning-like stench.
-While a quick shower and some styling products should theoretically make your hair smell amazing once again, that’s not always the case.
+It’s tempting to go overboard with your hot tools in pursuit of perfect curls or pin-straight hair.
+But turn the temperature up too high (stay under 400 degrees!) or unintentionally run your flat iron over a slightly damp strand of hair, and you may notice a strong burnt hair smell.
+While a quick shower and some styling products should theoretically make your hair smell great once again, that’s not always the case.
 Occasionally, the fiery scent can linger, even after your hair is freshly washed.
-To find out why this fire-like smell can be difficult to kick, we spoke with trichologist Penny James.
+To find out why this burning hair smell can be difficult to kick, we spoke with trichologist Penny James.

 What Is Burnt Hair Smell?

-If you use a blow dryer or any kind of hot tool to help style your hair or tame frizz, chances are you're familiar with the smell of burning hair.
+If you use any kind of hot tool to help style your hair or tame frizz, chances are you're familiar with the smell of burning hair.
 Not only does it smell bad, it also serves as a warning sign that you’re overdoing it with the heat styling.
 If the smell remains after washing your hair, you may have caused serious damage.
 “When you wrap a chunk of hair around very hot irons and either hold the hair there for a long time or keep running the hot tool over and over the same area, you’re going to burn the outer sections of the hair,” says James.
 “You’ve burned the cuticle and molecule element of the hair shaft, which is why you still smell the on-fire stench even when your hair is clean.”
 She explains that you can also burn your hair shaft through extreme and unprotected sun exposure.
-That’s why we recommend using a heat protectant product like Rahua Hydration Detangler and UV Barrier before heading out in the sun.
+That’s why we recommend using a heat protectant product like the Matrix Total Results Keep Me Vivid Color Velvetizer Leave-in with UV and Heat Protection before heading out in the sun.

 Unfortunately, once you’ve burnt off the layer of the cuticle that keeps hair healthy, the burned scent isn’t going to go anywhere, any time soon.
 “The only way to repair the damage is to have it cut off,” says James.
 “That’s why it’s so important to take care of your hair and treat it with the same respect you do your face.”